argonne-lcf/AR2024/04_expertise-and-resources/staff-news.md

 ## Shilpika Earns Recognition in Argonne’s Postdoc Research Slam

 ALCF postdoctoral researcher Shilpika tied for third place in Argonne’s 2024 Postdoc Research Slam with her presentation, “Alice in the Data Labyrinth: Solving Supercomputer Mysteries Through Intelligent Visuals.”
 The event showcased research from postdoctoral scholars in three-minute pitches before a live audience and panel of judges.
-Shilpika later presented her work as part of the Argonne OutLoud lecture series event, “Global Problem Solvers: Early-Career Scientists Explore New Frontiers to Unleash Discoveries for Today and Tomorrow.”
+Shilpika later presented her work as part of the Argonne OutLoud lecture series event, “[Global Problem Solvers: Early-Career Scientists Explore New Frontiers to Unleash Discoveries for Today and Tomorrow](https://www.youtube.com/watch?v=Q1tYaX-tpec).”

 ## Mateevitsi Named Senior Member of IEEE and ACM

-In 2024, Victor Mateevitsi, ALCF assistant computer scientist, was named a senior member of both the IEEE and the Association for Computing Machinery (ACM), recognizing his professional experience and contributions to the field.
+In 2024, Victor Mateevitsi, ALCF assistant computer scientist, was named a senior member of both the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM), recognizing his professional experience and contributions to the field.

 ## Papka Honored with IEEE Chicago Section Award

-ALCF Director Michael Papka received the IEEE Chicago Section's Distinguished Senior Research and Development Award, recognizing his contributions to high-performance computing.
+ALCF Director Michael Papka received the Institute of Electrical and Electronics Engineers (IEEE) Chicago Section's Distinguished Senior Research and Development Award, recognizing his contributions to high-performance computing.
 Argonne National Laboratory was also honored with the Friends of the IEEE Chicago Section Award, highlighting the lab’s collaborative efforts with the organization.

 ## Papka Receives NIU Distinguished Alumni Award

-ALCF Director Michael Papka received the Distinguished Alumni Award from Northern Illinois University's College of Liberal Arts and Sciences.
+ALCF Director Michael Papka received the [Distinguished Alumni Award](https://www.niu.edu/clas/about/awards/index.shtml) from Northern Illinois University's College of Liberal Arts and Sciences.
 The award honors alumni who have made significant contributions in their professional field or through civic, cultural, or charitable service.

 ## Research Team Using ALCF Resources Wins HPCwire Award for Best Use of HPC in Physical Sciences